Frequently Asked Questions

 Hate seeing things thrown away:

 Thinking you might waste too much food?
 We have the solution for you!
-Simply skip your box every-other-week.
+Simply hold your box every-other-delivery or pause for a season of time.
+No need to ever cancel your subscription.
+Jump in and out when you want as we grow in our NW Ohio fields all year long.
 Which means that you can still get your hands on the farm fresh flavors that you’ll love!
-Creating less trips to the grocery store and more time in your day.
 You’ll never miss out because we’ll send you an email reminder for the weeks you want to stock your fridge.

 Recipes